async-go/asyncgo/docs/index.md

 ## User Settings

+### Avatar

+AsyncGo shows your avatar from [Gravatar](https://www.gravatar.com).
+You can update your picture there, and it will automatically be reflected here.

 ### Notifications

 If you are watching any topics (the watch button is available when viewing a topic), then